dipakparmar443/ngd-custom-add-to-cart-label/readme.txt

 = Features =
 * Customize "Add to Cart" labels for each WooCommerce product type.
 * Different labels on archive/shop pages and single product pages.
-* Compatible with latest WooCommerce (4.0.0 and up).
+* Compatible with latest WooCommerce (7.1 or higher).
-* Compatible with WordPress 5.0+ up to 6.8.
+* Compatible with WordPress 6.7 or higher
-* Works with PHP 7.2 – 8.3.
+* Works with PHP 7.4 or higher

 == Installation ==